RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Lost in Space/Lost in Space.md

 	![screenshot](space-scratch.png)

 + Before you can start animating, you'll need to add in a 'thing' to animate.
 In Scratch, these 'things' are called 'sprites'.
-The cat that you can see is a sprite called Felix, who is the Scratch mascot.
+The cat that you can see is the Scratch mascot.
 Let's get rid of him for now, by right-clicking on him, and clicking 'delete'.

 	![screenshot](space-delete.png)